muskan3400/version-control-system--mygit/README.md

-# VERSION CONTROL SYSTEM - MYGIT
+# VERSION CONTROL SYSTEM - MyGit

 A Version Control System like Git in C++